 • Height (cm) [Time Frame: 1 month].
 The SECA® stadiometer (model 208) was used to measure stature.
 Each participant was asked to place their feet slightly apart (about 60º) against the wall, shoulders level and arms positioned along the body.
 It was certified that the back of the head, shoulder blades, buttocks and heels were touching the vertical surface.
 The participant was positioned with his head in the Frankfort plane, holding the participant’s chin with his index finger and thumb to keep his head positioned correctly.
 The top of the stadiometer was placed firmly on the top of the head to compress the individual’s hair .

 • Body fat (%) [Time Frame: 1 month].
-TANITA® bioimpedance
+TANITA® bioimpedance scale (model 762)

 • Body mass index (kg/m2) is defined as the body mass divided by the square of the body height.